wcontractor/wcontractor.github.io/content/Plot_Halal_Restaurants.md

 Title:Plot Yelp Halal Restaurants
 Date:2017-12-24 17:00
-Modified:2017-12-24 17:00
+Modified:2018-02-19 19:00
 Category:Python
 Tags:Python
 Slug:plot-halal-restaurants
 Authors:Wahid Contractor
 Summary:Plot Halal Restaurants from Yelp using Google Maps API

 # Background and Overview
 In my first 2 Python related posts I used techniques to scrape data from the web and turn that into information.
 In case you missed it check out my [NFL Salary Scraping Part 1](https://wcontractor.github.io/nfl-salary.html) and [Part 2](https://wcontractor.github.io/nfl-salary-part2.html) where I show how to use requests, BeautifulSoup, Pandas, and Matplotlib to learn that the highest paid players in the NFL in 2017 are Larry Fitzgerald and Patrick Peterson.

 This post is an evolution from those posts, instead of using scraping data I'm using the Yelp and Google maps APIs to collect information and present the results on a map with markers.

 For context I used the Yelp Fusion API to peform a business search for term of 'halal'.
-Now by no means am I an expert on this topic, but the word halal mean permissable to eat and my wife and my wife and I frequent these restaurants so I thought it would be interesting to map those locations near our house.
+Now by no means am I an expert on this topic, but the word halal mean permissable to eat and my wife and I frequent these restaurants so I thought it would be interesting to map those locations near our house.

 ```python